-Advanced Art 2 Level: non-weighted Credits: 1.0

-Resolvable around Lab: Yes Prerequisite: Portfolio Review
+Advanced Art 2 Grade Level: 11 Level: non-weighted Resolvable around Lab: Yes Credits: 1.0 Prerequisite: Portfolio Review

 Students who have successfully completed Advanced Art 1 or Advanced Art Prep may enroll in Advanced Art 2.
 This course focuses on units of study in three-dimensional design and units of study in drawing and painting.
 Students will concentrate on the preparation and development of their individual art portfolios for their college and/or art school portfolio reviews.
 Students who successfully complete Advanced Art 2 may enroll in Advanced Art 3 as a senior.